-There's no cure for osteoarthritis, but the condition doesn’t necessarily get any worse over time and a number of treatments are available to help relieve the symptoms.
+There's no cure for osteoarthritis, but the condition does not necessarily get any worse over time.
+There are a number of treatments to help relieve the symptoms.

 - lifestyle measures – such as maintaining a healthy weight and exercising regularly

 - supportive therapies – to help make everyday activities easier

 In a few cases, where other treatments have not been helpful, surgery to repair, strengthen or replace damaged joints may also be considered.

 Exercise is one of the most important treatments for people with osteoarthritis, whatever your age or level of fitness.
 Your physical activity should include a combination of exercises to strengthen your muscles and exercises to improve your general fitness.